astronomer/docs/learn/managing-dependencies.md

 ## Dependencies in dynamic task mapping

 Dependencies for [dynamically mapped tasks](dynamic-tasks.md) can be set in the same way as regular tasks.
-Keep in mind that when using the default [trigger rule](#trigger-rules) `all_success`, all mapped task instances need to be successful for the downstream task to run.
+Note that when using the default [trigger rule](#trigger-rules) `all_success`, all mapped task instances need to be successful for the downstream task to run.
 For the purpose of trigger rules, mapped task instances behave like a set of parallel upstream tasks.

 <Tabs
     defaultValue="taskflow"